r-devel/rcwg/working_documents/install_r_macos.md

     </summary>

-    Some modifications: `-O0` to enable debugging symbols and disable compiler optimisations for better debugging experience;
+    Some modifications to th: `-O0` to enable debugging symbols and disable compiler optimisations for better debugging experience;
     `-mmacos-version-min` corrected \[?\] to `-mmacosx-version-min`;
-    `LDFLAGS=-L/opt/R/arm64/lib` added so that liblzma can be found.
+    `LDFLAGS=-L$LOCAL/lib` added so that liblzma can be found.
+CPPFLAGS modified for Apple Silicon to link to the headers for liblzma.

     </details>